dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 ## 1.1 - Built in constructors

-There are a number of built in constructors in javaScript.
-One example Would be the Date Object in core javaScript.
+There are a number of built in constructors in javaScript such as the String Constructor, the Array Constructor and the Date constructor.
+One example would be the Date Object in core javaScript.
 When called and used with the new keyword the Date Constructor can be used to create an instance of a Date object.

 ```js
 var now = new Date();